Job Hoppers: Stick It Out Without Standing Still

 So what’s stopping so many of us from putting down roots?
 We can’t all be thinking that the grass is greener somewhere else, can we?

-Jobs website SEEK says three in four Australians are either actively looking for a job or monitoring the job market.
+Job search website SEEK says that three in four Australians are either actively looking for a job or monitoring the job market.
 But what exactly are we all looking for?

-Well it turns out SEEK wanted to know, too.
+Well, it turns out that SEEK wanted to know, too.
 They asked more than 4,000 Australians to select their reason for joining the job hunt.
 The results were overwhelmingly related to job satisfaction and lifestyle, which is perfectly logical, but the question remains: is leaving really the best option?

 If you can smash through your KPIs standing on your head, with no hands and probably even without a head, then you’re right: it’s time to move on.